pmamico/teanotes/docs/blog/posts/2023-03-17_mi-lan-xiang.md

 ## Notes

+Strong fruity aroma and a lingering taste of peach.
 The tea leaves was first withered and then roasted in an oven, which gives them a rich, toasty flavor with hints of caramel and nuts.
 Darker color and a deeper, more complex flavor compared to other oolong teas.
 This energizing tea is sure to invigorate your senses and leave you feeling refreshed.